School Education Programs

 NAMI NJ School Education Programs Presents New Brunswick School Based Youth Services Program with a Mental Health Library.

 With the support of the Rutgers Community Health Foundation, NAMI NJ School Education Programs has presented New Brunswick School Based Youth Services Program with a Mental Health Library.
 The library includes 30 books, videos, and other resources to support and promote the mental health of New Brunswick students in Grades K-12.
 The library consists of children’s literature for all grade levels to educate young people about mental health, mental illness, stress relief, and anti-bullying.
 The library also includes information, resources, and strategies for educators and parents when working with young people.
-In the photo, Lorrie Baumann, Director of NAMI NJ School Education Programs presents the Mental Health Library to Meredith Masin Blount, School Based Youth Services Program Director, and Don Stager, Clinical Supervisor.
+In the photo, Lorrie Baumann, Director of NAMI NJ School Education Programs presents the Mental Health Library to Meredith Masin Blount, former School Based Youth Services Program Director, and Don Stager, Clinical Supervisor.

 This is part of year long program supported by a grant from the Rutgers Community Health Foundation to provide professional development and support to the educators who work with students in the New Brunswick area.
 NAMI NJ conducted four professional development workshops for staff at New Brunswick School Based Youth Services including Educating the Educators Part I and II and Every Mind Matters Part I and II.
 The workshops provided staff with knowledge of mental illness, strategies for working with children who have psychiatric disorders, strategies for reducing stigma and preventing bullying, methods for improving executive functioning skills in children with psychiatric disorders and other disabilities, and mental health/mental illness education for students in all grade levels.